 So, how much space will you be given to express yourself, and what will you be able to say?
 For standard plates, you can use up to 7 characters plus 1 space.
 For motorcycles, you'll have to get by with 6 characters, and for special recognition plates, the limit is 6 characters.

 While message creativity is encouraged, you'll need to be careful.
 The state may refuse requests that are "offensive to good taste and decency, or would be misleading."
 You may appeal a denial of your request, though.

 This category covers plates issued for amateur radio licensees, national guard members, ex-prisoners of war, purple hearts recipients, antique vehicles, and people with disabilities.
 Explanations on who is eligible to receive these plates and how to obtain them, plus the fees involved, may be found on the state's official BMV website.

 Disability plates have their own eligibility rules and Application for Disability Plate or Parking Placard (Form 42070).
 For details on how to apply for a disability plate, please see our Drivers with Disabilities page.

 To qualify for an antique plate, a vehicle must be at least 25 years old and be mechanically sound enough to pass a safety inspection conducted by an Indiana State Police Department officer.

 Additionally, the vehicle's motor must be similar to the original motor.
 The vehicle must be titled in your name, and you must have the title with you at the time of the inspection.
-If the title isn't available, complete a title application and obtain the title beforehand.
+If the title isn't available, complete a Application for Certificate of Title (Form 44049) and obtain the title beforehand.